Research in real life - for society´s challenges

 - PhD programmes in 10 subjects

 - Just under one-third of the turnover is related to research and third-cycle courses and programmes

 Research with high industrial relevance

 BTH conducts highly interesting research in areas that are of great importance for society.

 The research, which is fully in line with BTH’s profile, takes place in two different environments where connections to industry is strong and collaboration with companies is essential.
-Both research environments have funding from the Knowledge Foundation (KK-stiftelsen).
+Both research environments have funding from the Knowledge Foundation (KK-stiftelsen) in Sweden.